Dxmpire/Dxmpire/README.md

 **👋 Hi, I’m Dominick**

 I’m an 18‑year‑old game designer with years of hands‑on experience building games from scratch, improving existing systems, and collaborating with teams.
-I’ve been designing games for as long as I can remember, and I’m committed to turning that passion into a full‑time career.
+I’ve been designing games for as long as I can remember, and I’m committed to turning that passion into a full-time career.

-I have **4+ years of experience in Roblox Studio**, and I’m well‑versed in **Lua and Java**.
-I’m currently expanding my skills in **Unreal Engine** to prepare for a professional game‑development environment.
+I have **4+ years of experience in Roblox Studio**, and I’m well-versed in **Lua and Java**.
+I’m currently expanding my skills in **Unreal Engine** to prepare for a professional game development environment.

 ---